secretstartups/handbook/sales/field-operations/sales-operations/index.html.md

   Steps to create an issue for an account list import
 </summary>

 Here are the guidelines for requesting account list loads from Sales Operations.
 Please follow the instructions below.
 The SLA for account list loads into Salesforce is 5-7 business days.

 **For uploading a list of net new accounts**
 * We have a template you can use to dedupe a list of accounts you have sourced [here in the google drive](https://docs.google.com/spreadsheets/d/1zm4uA2_d7aj31BY2wTxNw6HoElyWJQkjMYY4e1D3tRM/edit#gid=1823098798).
 This template will help you dedupe the account list and also format your list for upload into Salesforce.
 Please follow the directions in the README in the template doc and reach out to #sales-support in Slack if you have any questions.

 **Preparing the list:**
 1. Clean up list to remove any duplicates and columns not needed.
-2. Update field names to Salesforce compatible values.
+1. Update field names to Salesforce compatible values.
 Only include the required fields listed below.
-3. Unless you discuss with us prior, nothing else will be loaded and the extra columns will be ignored in the import.
+1. Unless you discuss with us prior, nothing else will be loaded and the extra columns will be ignored in the import.
-4. Account Source format: List - Name of Source - Date with no spaces or characters.
+1. Account Source format: List - Name of Source - Date with no spaces or characters.
-5. Create an issue in our [project](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations) using the Account List Import [template](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations/-/issues).
+1. Create an issue in our [project](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations) using the Account List Import [template](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations/-/issues).
 Include a link to the list and description of the list load.
-6. One Tab per sheet, one list load per sheet / one sheet per issue.
+1. One tab per sheet, one list load per sheet / one sheet per issue.

 **Required Fields:**